 Increase the text size

-- To make the text on the pages bigger or smaller, use the accessibility tab located at the middle right of the page- you can make the text larger or smaller by clicking the ‘T’ button
+- To make the text on the pages bigger or smaller, use the accessibility tab located at the top left of the page- you can make the text larger by clicking on the large A and smaller by clicking on the small A

 - You will be able to see the text resizer on all pages.